-The Company's goodwill balance was \$368.9 million and \$368.1 million as of January 3, 2021 and December 29, 2019, respectively.
-As of January 3, 2021 and December 29, 2019, the Company had no accumulated goodwill impairment losses.
+The Company's goodwill balance was \$368.9 million as of January 2, 2022 and January 3, 2021.
+As of January 2, 2022 and January 3, 2021, the Company had no accumulated goodwill impairment losses.
 The goodwill was related to the acquisition of Sunflower Farmers Market stores and Henry's Farmers Market stores.